Eighty Years' War, 1579–1588: 1584

 Meanwhile, Parma's Army of Flanders made inexorable progress.
 It captured Ypres in April 1584, Bruges in May, and Ghent in September.
-In this desperate situation, Orange started to entertain thoughts of finally accepting the title of Count of Holland, which some of his ardent supporters, notably Paulus Buys, had first pressed upon him in 1581.
+In this desperate situation, William of Orange started to entertain thoughts of finally accepting the title of Count of Holland, which some of his ardent supporters, notably Paulus Buys, had first pressed upon him in 1581.
 By June 1583, negotiations were still ongoing as Amsterdam and Gouda opposed the plan.
-Finally, the States of Holland offered Orange the title of Count under restrictive conditions, to which Orange voiced his preliminary agreement on 12 December 1583.
-The proceedings were interrupted when the Duke of Anjou died on 10 June 1584; Orange and the States-General instead agreed to offer the sovereignty to the king of France instead, and immediately sent a delegation to Paris.
-However, the French king refused, and when Orange was assassinated by Balthasar Gérard on 10 July 1584, the plan became moot.
+Finally, the States of Holland offered Orange the title of Count under restrictive conditions, to which William voiced his preliminary agreement on 12 December 1583.
+The proceedings were interrupted when the Duke of Anjou died on 10 June 1584; William and the States-General instead agreed to offer the sovereignty to the king of France instead, and immediately sent a delegation to Paris.
+However, the French king refused, while William was assassinated by Balthasar Gérard on 10 July 1584, causing the plan to become moot.

 The assassination for a while put the States of Holland in disarray, which left the initiative to the much diminished States of Flanders and Brabant in the States-General.
 The latter were by now getting desperate as they controlled only slivers of their provinces (Parma had put Antwerp under siege on 3 July 1584).
 They believed that their only succour could come from France.
 On their behest the States-General therefore started a debate on the merit of once more offering sovereignty to king Henri III of France in September, and over Hooft's and Amsterdam's objections a Dutch embassy was sent to France in February 1585.
-But the situation in France had deteriorated, the religious strife between Huguenots and Catholics flaring up again, and Henri did not feel strong enough to defy Philip, so he declined the honour.
+But the situation in France had deteriorated, the religious strife between Huguenots (Protestants) and Catholics increasing, and so Henri did not feel strong enough to defy Philip, prompting him to decline the honour.